wizzense/lab-automation/README.md

 Have a redundant ldap/dns/dhcp running on Linux that I can fail over configs from Windows

 automate deployment of WAC V2 on Primary PC, Work PC, and Lab hypervisor.

-## Instructions

-### Step 1: Configure a VM on Main PC as a Tanium Cloud GA Satellite for PXE Provisioning Lab

-1. On Main Windows PC or Work PC, install/enable Hyper-V.
-   - Create your 'Control Node' for your homelab.
-THis will be a VM for many reasons.
-We can isolate it from your mprimary endpoint and install Tanium.
-This protects your information and Tanium and prevent unncessary bleedover.
-This is ideal if you want to leverage your personal hardware in order to create a more rbust homelab.

-> **Note:**

-### Step 2: Description of Step 2

-Detailed instructions for Step 2.

-> **Note:** Any important notes related to Step 2.

-### Step 3: Description of Step 3

-Detailed instructions for Step 3.

-> **Note:** Any important notes related to Step 3.

-## To-Do List

-- [ ] Task 1
-- [ ] Task 2
-- [ ] Task 3

-## Additional Notes

-Any additional notes or comments can be added here.